meseer/monarch-uploader/README.md

 # Monarch Money Balance Uploader

-A Tampermonkey userscript for uploading balance history from Questrade and EQBank to Monarch Money.
+A Tampermonkey userscript for uploading balance history from Questrade and Canada Life to Monarch Money.

 ## Features